 I came up with a cool new metaphor for life.

-Given the occupational hazards of my current life stage and the prevailing identity role conflicts in my life, I’d like to vent out my adolescent contemplations, all in good faith, sans pretentiousness.
+So.
+Given the occupational hazards of my current life stage and associated identity conflicts, I’d like to vent out my adolescent contemplations, all in good faith, sans pretentiousness.
 I hope.

 Here is what I thought of- You know how in the middle of an important phone call, when the addressee is about to give you some very important information which you need to note down, you inevitably fail to find a single one of your reliable ball point pens and then you scramble around in the room in a flurry only to discover that you were sitting on one all along?